-To be admitted to either program, a student must attain a total score of at least 1100 (verbal plus quantitative) on the Graduate Record Examination, and must have had at least a 3.0 grade point average during the last two years as an undergraduate (satisfaction of these requirements is, of course, not a guarantee of admission).
-Occasionally an applicant who fails to meet these requirements, but who possesses special qualifications, may be admitted.
+To be admitted to either program, a student must ordinarily attain a total score of at least 300 (verbal plus quantitative, new scale) on the Graduate Record Examination (GRE), and must ordinarily have had at least a 3.0 grade point average (GPA) during the last two years as an undergraduate student (or graduate student, if applicable).
+Satisfaction of these requirements is, of course, not a guarantee of admission; indeed the typical student to whom we make an offer of admission has significantly higher GRE scores and GPA than these minimum requirements.
+Occasionally, however, an applicant who fails to meet these requirements, but who possesses special qualifications, may be admitted.
 The applicant's baccalaureate degree need not be in philosophy, but, unless the circumstances are exceptional, he or she should have completed some coursework in philosophy.